Can a Parent Help an Adult Child With a Roth IRA?

 Gift Tax Consequences

 Money that you give your adult child for her Roth IRA counts as a gift.
-The annual exclusion allows you to give your child $13,000 in 2012 and $14,000 in 2013 without incurring any gift tax.
+The annual exclusion allows you to give your child $15,000 in 2019 without incurring any gift tax.
 Since the annual contribution limit for Roth IRAs is significantly lower than the gift tax annual exclusion, you won't owe any gift tax if that's the only gift you make to your adult child for the year.
 But, if you're giving her other gifts as well, the gift for the Roth IRA contribution might add to your gift tax bill.

 - Kiplinger: Roth IRAs for Kids